 Assignment or Novation by the Commonwealth

-The Commonwealth may assign, novate, transfer or otherwise deal with the Commonwealth's rights or obligations under, title to or interest in any Project Document and each of the Operator's and the Security Trustee's consent is hereby given to that assignment, novation, transfer or dealing where the Commonwealth assigns, novates or transfers to or enters into a dealing with another entity which has been guaranteed by or has the financial support of the Commonwealth including the Clean Energy Financial Corporation and the Australian Renewable Energy Agency.
+The Commonwealth may assign, novate, transfer or otherwise deal with the Commonwealth's rights or obligations under, title to or interest in any Project Document and each of the Operator's and the Security Trustee's consent is hereby given to that assignment, novation, transfer or dealing where:

+the Commonwealth assigns, novates or transfers to or enters into a dealing with a Government Agency (including Clean Energy Financial Corporation and the Australian Renewable Energy Agency) but only to the extent which it has been guaranteed by the Commonwealth; and;

+the Commonwealth notifies each of the Operator and the Security Trustee no later than 20 Business Days after the relevant assignment, novation, transfer or dealing and that notice identifies that assignee, novatee, transferee or Government Agency and the terms and conditions of that assignment, novation, transfer or dealing.

+The Commonwealth must novate its rights and obligations under this Deed to a person to whom it novates its rights and obligations under the CISA.

 The Commonwealth must not otherwise assign, novate, transfer or otherwise deal with the Commonwealth's rights or obligations under, title to or interest in any Project Document without the prior written consent of each of the Operator and the Security Trustee (such consent not to be unreasonably withheld or delayed).

 Non-compliance and release